 Format of the register list:

-When the cursor hovers over the connection, a checkbox appears to the right of it for selecting or deselecting all registers in the connection.
+When the cursor hovers over the connection name, a checkbox appears to the right of it for selecting or deselecting registers in this connection.
+Only the visible register will be selected, which are not folded in the categories.
+To select all register you have to expand all categories inside the connection.

 There are some group operations inside Tools sub-menu for selected register - see below.